CandlePlatforms/devdocs/docs/validate/validator-faq.md

 ## Are the private keys the same for Heimdall and Bor keystore?

 Yes, the private key used for generating the validator keys and Bor keystore are the same.
-The private key used in this instance is your wallet's ETH address where your Polygon tokens are stored.
+The private key used in this instance is your wallet's ETH address where your Candle tokens are stored.

 ## Sentry Bor shows 'Looking for peers' and cannot find peers